 A Ground Cloth That Is A Great Auto Accessory Too

 Speaking of getting wet, have you ever had to put on tire chains in the winter?
-Then you know what it’s like getting that back chain hook connected on the underside of the car.
+Then you know what it’s like getting that back chain hook connected to the underside of the car.

 Finally, getting down on a wet snowy road without getting my clothes wet is almost too good to be true.
 My hands still get dirty and frozen, but maybe I’ll find a hack for that before they take my driver’s license away.

 Great for Using in the Car For The Kids

 This doesn’t begin to cover all the uses for your groundsheet.
 For instance, setting it on the back seat when coming back from the beach with the grandkids keeps the sand and saltwater off the seat.
 Who would have guessed this backpacking tarp could be so handy?

 Back in the day with my own kids, I didn’t mind a wet seat.
 But now, hauling around my kids and all of their friends to every school and sporting event under the sun is a thing of the past.
 Now, after all those crazy years I get the fun part of occasionally transporting the grandkids!

 My wife is a bit of a germaphobe and keeps one of these in her car for laying in the back of the SUV.
 Above all, it works perfectly when she has to do an emergency changing of our grandson’s diapers.

 Especially if it is one of those loaded diapers!
 Most importantly, she likes the fact that it can be washed on a gentle cycle with mild detergent when it gets dirty.